 If you want to try the traditional atmosphere, it is a nice place to be.

-The history of Wakiden is brought back to Meiji era.
-The first owner, Denemon Wakuya buit an inn.
-Three story wooden inn were quite norvel at the time.
-After Kita Tango earthquake devastated the inn, the second owner decided to renovate the inn as a Ryokan, Japanese style hotel.
+The history of Wakiden is brought back to the Meiji era.
+The first owner, Denemon Wakuya built an inn.
+The three-story wooden inn was quite novel at the time.
+After the Kita Tango earthquake devastated the inn, the second owner decided to renovate the inn as a Ryokan, Japanese-style hotel.
 He invited a chef who is specialized in Washoku, Japanese traditional cooking.

 5.Kyoto Kitcho Arashiyama

-Kiccho established in 1930 at Osaka first and made Kyoto Kiccho in 1991.
+Kitcho established in 1930 at Osaka first and made Kyoto Kiccho in 1991.
 This is one of the most famous Japanese kaiseki restaurant.
-It is located on beautiful place called Arashiyama.
+It is located in a beautiful place called Arashiyama.
 You can also enjoy traditional Japanese garden scenery in Kiccho.
 This place is famous for “Hagoita Hassun” which includes something nice with Sake.
 In the Micheline guide, Kiccho was granted the highest rank of 3 stars for 10 years.
-You can expect your relax time there.
+You can expect to have a relaxing time there.
 You can see Japanese sensitive omotenashi, hospitality.

 Photo Credit: savorjapan

 Contact us : email@example.com